octpus123/AutoText/README.md

+ Markup : 1.
 What is FormFillerPlus?
               It is firefox/chrome extension to automate office work, such as automatically fill and submit web form, then automaticall download results.

-Is it free to use?
+          2. Is it free to use?
              The free version allow filling 5 data pointes and 5 templates.

 How much is the unlimited version?